Adiiks/microservices-school/README.md

 - getting list of users (pagination) based on faculty name
 - checking if teacher exists based on ID
 - getting list of teachers based on list of IDs
+- checking if student exists based on username
 ## Faculty Service

 Service for managing faculties (example: Faculty of Computer Science).
 Service offers following features: